Introduction to version control with Git in RStudio

 Warning

 When you type passwords in the command line, nothing is displayed, you are however still typing in the background.
-This is normal behaviour by the command line and nothing to be concerned about.
+This is normal behaviour by the command line.

 Important